armazopu/armazopu.github.io/install-shadowsocksr-teddysun-script.md

 ![Results of running Teddysun ShadowsocksR script](ss795.png)

-You will need these values when you configure the client.

 Technical note: Behind the scenes, the script has placed these values in a file named `/etc/shadowsocks.json`.
 Its contents will look something like this:

 ```